Capocorb Vell

 Capocorb Vell is a talayotic site located about 12 km from Llucmajor on the island of Mallorca, in Spain.
-It is one of the most highly excavated talayotic sites in the Balearic islands.
+It is one of the most highly excavated talayotic sites in the Balearic Islands.
 A similar site is Ses Païsses.

-There are a number of talayots to the North-East of the main site, which is reminiscent of the (accidental or intentional) southwest to northeast alignment of Son Oleza.
+There are several talayots to the North-East of the main site, which is reminiscent of the (accidental or intentional) southwest to northeast alignment of Son Oleza.